BrayanDH/CloudAppDevelopment_Capstone/README.md

 - Open your web browser and visit http://localhost:8000/djangoapp/ to access the Dealership Review App.

-To run the Dealership Review App locally, follow these steps:
+To run the Todo App locally without docker, follow these steps:

+Install Python 3.8 on your machine: [Python Installation](https://www.python.org/downloads/)

 1. Clone the repository: